Chipping

 rotate your hands

-are part of the Simplified Base Swing but they are worth repeating:
+following are part of the Simplified Base Swing but they are worth

-arm connected with your core and right elbow in front of you
+your right arm connected with your core and right elbow in

 should feel the

-experiment with the openness of the clubface at address.
-The
+can experiment with the openness of the clubface at address.

 trajectory and the shorter the distance.